***Human Women in Greek Myths***|

 CilissaCilissa was the nurse of Orestes who, when Aegisthus (the murderer who wanted to destroy Agamemnon's line) tried to strangle the baby, placed her own son in Orestes cradle.
 Orestes was saved (though her own child died) and grew up to kill Aegisthus.

+Circe was an evil, or perhaps just cruelly quirky, sorceress.
+She was very powerful and turned all of Odysseus' men into swine (they bearly escaped).
+She also had the power to purify and cleanse the Argonauts of the murder of Apsyrtus.
 Her name means "Falcon" and that seems pretty appropriate for her character.
 Circe was the daughter of Helios (the Sun) and Perse, and was the aunt of Medea.
 She was wayyyyy dangerous because she was so powerful and so bored.
 She also had a hand in turning the little nymph Scylla into a monster.
 But you'll have to check out the story in the Myth Pages to understand that.